mcd500/teep-device/docs/building_without_docker.md

 **Install suit-tool**

-The TEEP messages use SUIT manifest format for acquiring TCs.
-The suit-tools is used in TEEP-Device for parsing and handling SUIT manifests.
+The TEEP Messages use SUIT Manifest format for acquiring TCs.
+The suit-tools is used in TEEP-Device for parsing and handling SUIT Manifests.

 ```sh
 # Cloning suit-tool